mhuot/clab-testdata/README.md

     - `widgets.yaml` - Dashboard widgets
     - `docker.yaml` - Docker integration

-## ARM Compatibility
+## Compatibility

-This lab is designed to work on ARM-based systems like Apple Silicon Macs, using the Arista cEOS ARM image and multi-architecture containers for all other services.
+This lab is designed to work on both x86_64 and ARM-based systems.
+For Apple Silicon and other ARM-based systems, use the Arista cEOS ARM image.
+For x86_64 systems, use the standard cEOS image.
+All other containers use multi-architecture images for compatibility across platforms.